syncfusion-content/windowsforms-docs/WindowsForms/clock/Getting-Started.md

 To add the control manually in C#, follow the given steps:

-1) Create C# or VB application via Visual Studio.
+1. Create a C# or VB application via Visual Studio.

-2) Add the following assembly references to the project:
+2. Add the following assembly references to the project:

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows